kakaomonk/discrimination_in_police_award_nominations/README.md

 -   `input/data` contains the data sources used in analysis including the raw data.
 -   `outputs/paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
--   `scripts` contains the R scripts used to simulate and test.
+-   `scripts` contains the R scripts used to simulate, clean dataset and test.

 ## Statement on LLM usage
 We did not use LLM in any aspects of the code.